Magic Glossary- definitions of familiar magical terms

 Acetabularii

-The magicians who specialized in performing the cups and balls routine in ancient Rome.
+The magicians who specialized in performing the Cups and Balls trick in ancient Rome.
 From the Latin for "vinegar cup".

 Aristocrat